What is the course about?

 What level is the course and do I need any particular skills?

 The course is open for enrolment by application only.
 It is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
-Writers are invited to submit details of their writing and workshop experience and a one-page sample of prose to firstname.lastname@example.org by Monday 12th August.
+Writers are invited to submit details of their writing and workshop experience and a one-page sample of prose to firstname.lastname@example.org by the deadline of Sunday 29th March 2020.
 Writers will not be authorised for enrolment except by way of this process.

 You will be an enthusiastic reader of fiction, able to commit to attending regularly and participating fully, and fluent in English.